Physical Education

 Term 1 – Baseline assessment through invasion games and individual activities.

-Term 4 - Badminton, basketball, hockey (outdoor and indoor), football, handball, rugby (tag and contact), netball, gymnastics, health and fitness, Outdoor Adventurous Activities, table tennis, and volleyball, problem solving.
+Badminton, basketball, hockey (outdoor and indoor) football, handball, rugby (touch and contact), netball, gymnastics, health and fitness (access to the school gym), Outdoor Adventurous Activities, table tennis, and volleyball, problem solving.

-Term 5 – Cricket, softball, rounders and all athletic events.
+Term 5 and 6- Cricket, softball, rounders and all athletic events.

 Year 8